Onna-musha: Evidence of female participation in battles

 In 1580, a woman from the Bessho clan joined a rebellion against Toyotomi Hideyoshi during the siege of Miki.
 Her husband Bessho Yoshichika was one of the leaders of the rebellion, and she played a key role during the siege, allying herself with the Mori clan.
 The rebellion lasted three years, until Bessho Nagaharu surrendered the castle to Hideyoshi.
 Lady Bessho committed suicide shortly after.
 In 1582, Oda Nobunaga launched a final attack on the Takeda clan in a series of battles known as the Battle of Tenmokuzan.
 Oda Nobutada (son of Nobunaga) led 50,000 soldiers against 3,000 Takeda allies during the siege of Takato castle.
-During this battle, it is recorded in the compilation of chronicles from the Oda clan, Shinchō kōki, that a woman from the Suwa clan defied Nobutada's forces.
+During this battle, it is recorded in the compilation of chronicles from the Oda clan, Shinchō Kōki, that a woman from the Suwa clan defied Nobutada's forces.

-During this era, the existence of female ninja (kunoichi) is recorded.
-Their training differed from that of male ninja, although they also had a core in common as they trained in taijutsu, kenjutsu, ninjutsu skills.
-A historically accepted example is Mochizuki Chiyome, a 16th-century noble descendant who was commissioned by warlord Takeda Shingen to recruit women to create a secret network of hundreds of spies.

 It is believed that many more women participated in battles than have been documented in historical records.
-For example, DNA tests on 105 bodies excavated from the Battle of Senbon Matsubaru between Takeda Katsuyori and Hojo Ujinao in 1580 revealed that 35 of them were women.
+For example, Stephen Turnbull states that DNA tests on 105 bodies excavated from the Battle of Senbon Matsubaru between Takeda Katsuyori and Hojo Ujinao in 1580 revealed that 35 of them were women.
+However, the source Turnbull appears to cite for this does not use DNA analysis but instead uses less reliable methods based on the size and shape of the temporal bones of the skull.
 Other excavations were made in areas where battles took place away from castles.
 Japanese archeologist Suzuki Hiroatsu explains that although it is common to find bones of women or children where castle sieges took place, since they usually participated in the defense, the absence of a castle at the Senbon Matsubaru site led him to conclude that "these women came here to fight and to die", and could have been part of the army.
 According to these studies, 30% of battle corpses discovered away from castle sites were those of women.
 Excavations conducted on other battle sites across Japan gave similar results.
-According to Stephen Turnbull, the details of the excavation confirm the onna-musha were certainly present on the battlefield.
+According to Turnbull, the details of the excavation confirm the onna-musha were certainly present on the battlefield.

 Edo period and beyond

-Because of the influence of Edo neo-Confucianism (1600–1868), the status of the onna-musha diminished significantly.
-The function of onna-musha changed in accordance with that of their husbands.
-Samurai were no longer concerned with battles and war, but became bureaucrats.
-Women, specifically daughters of most upper-class households, were soon pawns to dreams of success and power.
-The roaring ideals of fearless devotion and selflessness were gradually replaced by quiet, passive, civil obedience.
+Because of the influence of Edo neo-Confucianism (1600–1868), the status of the onna-musha diminished significantly, their duties become focused on the home, whilst their husbands became bureaucrats or police agents.